luigifreda/pyslam/README.md

 #### ICL-NUIM Datasets

+You can download the dataset [here](https://www.doc.ic.ac.uk/~ahanda/VaFRIC/iclnuim.html).
 Follow the same instructions provided for the TUM datasets.

 #### EuRoC Datasets